harrypmdev/online-book-reader/README.md

 ### Add Book

 - The add book feature allows users to easily add books to their dashboard.
-- If a book is already on a user's dashboard, the same book will be retrieved as not duplicate information, and to allow users to accurately view ratings for books.
+- If a book is already on a user's dashboard, the same book will be retrieved as to not duplicate information, and to allow users to accurately view ratings for books.
 - The 'add book' button is always the first option on the dashboard, so that a user is always invited to easily add another book.